 Regina, with just over 228,000 residents, is a lakeside charmer filled with museums and outdoor activities.

 Just don't go expecting to find anything related to Deadpool.
 In 2016, fans put together a petition to erect a statue of the character in Regina.
 The city's mayor responded on Facebook with a single word: "Nope."

 Peter Quill, who prefers to go by the name "Star-Lord," may reside in outer space as the ostensible captain of "The Milano" ship (named after his childhood crush, Alyssa Milano), but he's an Earth-born American, through and through.

-The character was born in St. Charles, Missouri in 1980 to a human mother and a celestial father; one could argue its his Midwest charm that makes him such a popular figure in Marvel comic books and films.
+The character was born in St. Charles, Missouri, in 1980 to a human mother and a celestial father.
+One could argue his Midwest charm is what makes him such a popular figure in Marvel comic books and films.

 Located outside of St. Louis, St. Charles is home to the Saint Louis Zoo, Missouri Botanical Garden and other Missouri River-based attractions that make it a worthy stop when not guarding the galaxy.

-Forest Hills, located in Queens, is mostly just a residential neighborhood, but it's right next to Flushing Meadows, where the U.S. Open tennis tournament is held, as well as the METS Citi Field stadium.
+Forest Hills is mostly just a residential neighborhood, but it's right next to Flushing Meadows, where the U.S. Open tennis tournament is held and the Mets call home at Citi Field stadium.